moddio/moddio-docs/workspaces/UI-editor.md

 The UI Editor interface is divided into 3 main sections:

-1. **Left Panel**: This is where you can see all the UI elements that you have created.
-You can also create new UI elements from here.
+1. **Left Panel**: This is where you can see all the created UI elements for your game.
 2. **Middle Panel**: This is where you can edit the properties of the UI element that you have selected.
 3. **Top Right Panel**: This is where you can save, preview or reset all changes made to the UI template.